Jesse Fuller: Music career

 He began to compose songs, many of them based on his experiences on the railroads, and also reworked older pieces, playing them in his syncopated style.
-His one-man band act began when he had difficulty finding reliable musicians to work with: hence, he became known as "The Lone Cat Starting locally, in clubs and bars in San Francisco and across the bay in Oakland and Berkeley, Fuller became more widely known when he performed on television in both the Bay Area and Los Angeles.
+His one-man band act began when he had difficulty finding reliable musicians to work with: hence, he became known as "The Lone Cat".
+Starting locally, in clubs and bars in San Francisco and across the bay in Oakland and Berkeley, Fuller became more widely known when he performed on television in both the Bay Area and Los Angeles.

-In 1958, at the age of 62, he recorded his first album, released by Good Time Jazz Records.
+In 1958, at the age of 62, he recorded an album, released by Good Time Jazz Records.
 Fuller's instruments included 6-string guitar (an instrument which he had abandoned before the beginning of his one-man band career), 12-string guitar, harmonica, kazoo, cymbal (high-hat) and fotdella.
 He could play several instruments simultaneously, particularly with the use of a headpiece to hold a harmonica, kazoo, and microphone.

 In addition, he would generally include at least one tap dance, soft-shoe, or buck and wing in his sets, accompanying himself on a 12-string guitar as he danced.
 His style was open and engaging.
 In typical busker's fashion, he addressed his audiences as "ladies and gentlemen," told humorous anecdotes, and cracked jokes between songs.
 He told of his love of his wife and family, but some of his stories were anything but cheerful, often including recapitulations of his tragic childhood, his mother's illness and early death, his determination to escape the segregated racial system of the South, suicide, and death.

-In the summer of 1959 he was playing in the Exodus Gallery Bar in Denver.
+In the summer of 1959, he was playing in the Exodus Gallery Bar in Denver.
 Bob Dylan spent several weeks in Denver that summer, and picked up his technique of playing the harmonica by using a neck-brace from Fuller.

 The British label Topic Records issued his album Working on the Railroad in 1959 as a 10-inch vinyl LP, including "San Francisco Bay Blues".
 This recording is included as track six on the first CD of the Topic Records 70-year anniversary boxed set Three Score and Ten.